tacookson/data/sakura-flowering/README.md

-Data is from Prof. Yasuyuki Aono's [website](http://atmenv.envi.osakafu-u.ac.jp/aono/kyophenotemp4/) and used in the following publications:
+`sakura-historical` data is from Prof. Yasuyuki Aono's [website](http://atmenv.envi.osakafu-u.ac.jp/aono/kyophenotemp4/) and used in the following publications:

 > Aono and Saito (2010; International Journal of Biometeorology, 54, 211-219)